Microwave Quantum Memcapacitor Effect: Results and Discussion

 where $y(t)$ and $u(t)$ stand for the output and input signal of the system, respectively, and are related through the response function $g[x,u,t]$.
 The response function also depends on a state variable $x$ whose dynamics is described by the equation

 In the context of electrical circuits, and specifically for memristors, the response function $g[x,u,t]$ is usually called memristance~\cite{IEEE.1976, Pershin.2013} and can be derived using linear response theory developed in 1957 by R. Kubo \cite{Kubo.1957}.
+We note that Eq. (\ref{Eq.1}) ensure pinched hysteresis curves since when the input becomes zero, the output also becomes zero.
+This feature extends directly to the quantum case for quantum memory devices in an ideal case, nevertheless issue can be relaxed according to the Kubo's response theory.
+Classical devices have restrictions on $f$ and $g$ to ensure passivity, which leads to requiring $f$ to be always positive.
+Such property do not extend to quantum memory devices in general as we will explain latter.